Asia Inc looks to post-sanctions Iran for demand spurt

-SEOUL/NEW DELHI (Reuters) - From steelmakers to construction firms, industrial companies in Asia hope an end to sanctions in Iran can provide a new source of sorely-needed demand.
+SEOUL/NEW DELHI, July 15 (Reuters) - From steelmakers to construction firms, industrial companies in Asia hope an end to sanctions in Iran can provide a new source of sorely-needed demand.

 South Korean steelmaker POSCO has been in touch with Iranian firms seeking to do business with it once sanctions are lifted, and Indian industrial conglomerate Larsen & Toubro is eyeing opportunities in oil and gas extraction projects following Tuesday’s nuclear deal.